WiIIiam278/HuskSync/docs/FAQs.md

 </details>

 <details>
-<summary>&nbsp;<b>Are MMOItems / SlimeFun items supported?</b></summary>
+<summary>&nbsp;<b>Are MMOItems / SlimeFun / ItemsAdder items supported?</b></summary>

-No. MMOItems and SlimeFun are not compatible with HuskSync due to the way they inject data directly into item NBT rather than the Spigot API's plugin-agnostic PersistentDataContainer.
+These plugins, which provide custom items, should be supported as of HuskSync v3.x; but do note we cannot guarantee compatibility with all methods of injecting custom data to create custom items.
+Be sure to test thoroughly before deploying on production!

 </details>